sokil/php-mongo/README.md

 They have same fields like author or duration, but may also have other different fields and behaviors.
 This situation described in example [Product Catalog](http://docs.mongodb.org/ecosystem/use-cases/product-catalog/).

-You may flexibly configure document's class in `\Sokil\Mongo\Collection::getDocumentClassName()` relatively to concrete document's data:
+You may flexibly configure document's class in `\Sokil\Mongo\Collection::getDocumentClassName()` relatively to concrete value of field (this field called discriminator), or other more complex logic:

 ```php
 <?php